-We have seen that, on every sufficiently large domain, if there is any consistent aggregation function at all that satisfies anonymity and acceptance/rejection neutrality, then majority voting is the unique such function.
-But is majority voting consistent on any such domains?
-We already know from the discursive paradox that without any domain restriction it is not (unless the agenda is trivial).11 However, we now show that there exist many compelling domains on which majority voting is consistent.
-On these domains, then, majority voting not only follows from the conditions of theorem 1 but also satisfies them.12
+We have seen that, on every minimally rich domain, if there is any consistent aggregation function at all that satisfies anonymity and acceptance/rejection neutrality, then majority voting is the unique such function.
+But we already know from the discursive paradox that without any domain restriction majority voting can be inconsistent.
+Majority inconsistencies can arise on the universal domain whenever the agenda has a minimal inconsistent subset of three or more propositions (i.e., an inconsistent subset of that size all of whose proper subsets are in turn consistent), such as the set $\{a, a \to b, \neg b\}$ in the example from the introduction.
+However, we now show that there exist many compelling domains on which majority voting is consistent.
+On these domains, then, majority voting not only follows from the conditions of Theorem 1 but also satisfies them.
+10